-Motorola exec: We'll try to get close to base Android, but "partners sometimes want customizations"Alex Wagner - Deputy Managing Editor, News Desk
+Motorola exec: We'll try to get close to base Android, but "partners sometimes want customizations"Alex Wagner - Editorial Director of News and Content

 Ever since Google agreed to buy Motorola Mobility in 2011, there's been speculation as to what the purchase could mean for Motorola and the devices that it churns out.
 Many folks have hoped that it would result in completely stock Android devices from Moto, so far that hasn't been the case.
 Motorola SVP, Product Rick Osterloh recently touched on the whole Android skin situation and, as The Verge reports, it's unlikely that the customizations will be going away.

 Osterloh explained that Motorola will be "as close to the base" as possible and will focus on fast upgrades in the future, because that's what users would like.
 However, the exec admitted that Moto will "have to do some customization" because that's what its partners want.
 Moto then works with the carrier involved with a particular phone and tries to find a happy medium, which results in the light overlay that we see on devices like the DROID RAZR M and RAZR HD/MAXX HD.